 What is dual-zone HVAC?
 Is this heating and cooling solution right for you?
 Find out here.

 Zoning is a way to control your HVAC system to maximize heating and cooling output.
 It utilizes multiple sensors, thermostats, and modulating dampers to more effectively control the temperature in different “zones” within your home.

 Benefits of Dual-Zone HVAC

 The concept sounds high-tech, but it’s a growing trend among New Jersey homeowners who want to enjoy these benefits:

-- Lower monthly energy bills: You may have to blast the air conditioner to keep the upper floors in your home cool while the unoccupied basement stays nice and chilly.
+- Lower monthly energy bills: Is dual-zone HVAC worth it?
+Without it, you may have to blast the air conditioner to keep the upper floors in your home cool while the unoccupied basement stays nice and chilly.
 The ability to transfer some of that cold basement air to the occupied rooms of your home saves energy.

-- Customizable heating and cooling: Dual zones allow each occupant to enjoy their individual temperature preferences.
+- Customizable heating and cooling: Two-zone or multi-zone HVAC systems allow each occupant to enjoy their individual temperature preferences.
 For example, Dad can stay cooler in the upstairs office without the baby’s room becoming an icebox during her nap.

 - Less wear and tear on the system: A zoned HVAC system doesn’t have to work as hard and therefore can last longer, saving you money on repairs and replacements in the future.

 Dual-Zone AC & Heating vs. a Dual-Unit System